Langham Estate

 The Langham Estate is a property estate in Fitzrovia, London, and is owned by the Mount Eden Land Limited (Guernsey).
 The company controls 14 acres of real estate in central London.
+A third of its property portfolio was sold in 2024.

 Background

 The Langham Estate originates from an entity first established in 1925 to manage a holding of 40 acres of land purchased from the Howard de Walden Estate in central London.
 The properties, acquired for £3m and located in eastern Marylebone, then passed through various owners, including Sir John Ellerman's Audley Trust, before being acquired in 1994 by Guernsey-based Mount Eden Land Ltd for £51m.
 Under Sir John Ellerman, the holdings covered almost all Great Portland Street, and much of streets alongside it (including Hallam, Bolsover, Margaret and Great Titchfield Streets).
 Numerous holdings on Great Portland Street were divested over the years.

 The Langham Estate operates in an area noted for its media connections, restaurants, design showrooms and art galleries.
 The Langham Estate was described in 2017 as being one of London's 16 Great Estates with its footprint of 13.8 acres of central London property.
 Many of the entity's original properties are still held—but now in the form of freehold as their long leases have been sold off.

 Samuel Tak Lee of Hong Kong is said to be its owner.
 Mr Lee reportedly sought control of Shaftesbury PLC's neighbouring 15-acre estate until his interests in it were sold in June 2020.